-- The taxpayer's general net income would be \$160,000 + \$5,000 \$15,000, or \$150,000. - Tax on this amount would be \$30,000, which is 20% of \$150,000. - The taxpayer would also be liable for the surtax percentage points of tax on the \$60,000 salary income. - This is additional tax of \$9,600. - Total tax for the taxpayer in this case is \$39,600. - 12.4 None of the Nordic tax systems have all the features outlined by Sørensen.
-Norway's system probably comes closest. - 12.5 The Nordic systems all make explicit distinctions between types of income, with earned or personal income taxed differently from capital income.
-Further divisions exist within these two broad categories, particularly for dividends and capital gains. - 12.6 The corporate tax rates in the Nordic countries are generally low between 20% to 22%.
-In contrast, the personal tax rates are very high, with top marginal tax rates ranging from around 46% to 55%. - 12.7 The corporate tax rates are not generally aligned with the tax rates on capital income, and the tax rates on capital income are not completely flat and uniform either.
-For example, Iceland taxes capital gains, dividends and interest at 22% (with a tax-free threshold for interest), but it taxes rental income at effectively 11%, and both Finland and Denmark tax capital income progressively.
+- The taxpayer's general net income would be \$160,000 + \$5,000 \$15,000, or \$150,000. - Tax on this amount would be \$30,000, which is 20% of \$150,000. - The taxpayer would also be liable for the surtax percentage points of tax on \$60,000 of the salary income. - This is additional tax of \$9,600. - Total tax for the taxpayer in this case is \$39,600. - 12.4 None of the Nordic tax systems have all the features outlined by Sørensen.
+Norway's system probably comes closest.63 - 12.5 The Nordic systems all make explicit distinctions between types of income, with earned or personal income taxed differently from capital income.
+Further divisions exist within these two broad categories, particularly for dividends and capital gains. - 12.6 The corporate tax rates in the Nordic countries are generally low between 20% to 22%.64 In contrast, the personal tax rates are very high, with top marginal tax rates ranging from around 46% to 55%. - 12.7 The corporate tax rates are not generally aligned with the tax rates on capital income, and the tax rates on capital income are not completely flat and uniform

-&lt;sup>40 For example, Sweden's and Iceland's corporate tax rates differ from their capital income tax rates; Norway does not provide full double tax relief for corporate equity income; Finland and Denmark do not apply a flat tax to capital income.
+63 For example, Sweden's and Iceland's corporate tax rates differ from their capital income tax rates; Norway does not provide full double tax relief for corporate equity income; Finland and Denmark do not apply a flat tax to capital income.

-&lt;sup>41 Apart from Norway, the Nordic countries' corporate tax bases appear to be narrower than New Zealand's (despite the larger differential between corporate and personal tax rates).
+64 Apart from Norway, the Nordic countries' corporate tax bases appear to be narrower than New Zealand's (despite the larger differential between corporate and personal tax rates).
 New Zealand's company tax collected 4.0% of GDP in 2019 and Norway's collected 5.7% of GDP, while the other Nordic countries' corporate tax only collected between 2.1% to 3.0% of GDP.
+Norway's result is likely driven by the significant resource profits from oil and gas.